TRIQS/dft_tools/doc/basicnotions/structure.rst

 Post-processing
 ---------------

-The main result of DMFT calculation is the interacting Greens function and the Self energy.
+The main result of DMFT calculation is the interacting Green function and the self energy.
 However, one is normally interested in quantities like band structure, density of states, or transport properties.
-In order to calculate these things, :program:`DFTTools` provides the post-processing modules :class:`SumkDFTTools`.
+In order to calculate these, :program:`DFTTools` provides the post-processing modules :class:`SumkDFTTools`.
 It contains routines to calculate

 * (projected) density of states
 * partial charges